dmorse/pscf/doc/user-man/compile-cmake.rst

    > cmake ../git

-No "-DCMAKE_INSTALL_PREFIX=" option is required in this case because /usr/local is the default installation chosen by cmake if no alternative is specified.
+No "-DCMAKE_INSTALL_PREFIX=" option is required in this case because /usr/local is the default installation used by cmake if no alternative is specified.

 **Invoke make**